Caffeine Withdrawal Symptoms: Top Ten

 Some people are strange and actually can’t sleep when going through caffeine withdrawal.

 Fortunately the symptoms only last a few days to a week so there’s light at the end of the tunnel.

 However, even after the withdrawal period is over, I personally still never feel quite as good as I do when I’m drinking caffeine all of the time.

 This is most likely due to the changes that occur with the dopamine receptors in the brain because of caffeine.

 Caffeine CAN be Addictive

 Human beings can be addicted to anything – including caffeine.
-While we can argue about the semantics of dependency versus addiction, the reality is that for many, stopping caffeine consumption is very difficult.
+Whether dependency or addiction, the reality is that for many, stopping caffeine consumption is very difficult.